Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Introduction

-Here $R$ denotes the Riemann curvature, which decays cubically for ALF spaces, and therefore will not critically affect our estimates.
+Here ${\cal R}$ denotes the Riemann curvature, which decays cubically for ALF spaces, and therefore will not critically affect our estimates.
 The $\mathrm{ad}(F_{ij})$ term, however, is analogous to the $\frac{p}{r^2}$ term, with $p$ completely unknown.
 Hence, the unknown magnitude of the curvature, which we wish to bound, appears to play an important role in establishing bounds.
 Terms with faster than quadratic decay are negligible in such analyses, making the ALE case significantly simpler.
 In particular, the Sobolev and Hardy inequalities for ALE spaces are stronger than for ALF spaces.
 These inequalities, coupled to a Moser iteration argument, readily imply that instantons on ALE spaces decay faster than $r^{-q}$ for some $q>2$.
 Once such decay is demonstrated, the ALE decay problem is effectively linearized and readily solved.

-As proved in \cite{Minerbe10,ChenChen} ALF spaces with faster than quadratic curvature decay are asymptotic to the multi-Taub-NUT metric, described below.
-In this paper, we therefore focus our attention on the case of $M$ a $k$-centered Taub-NUT~(TN$_k$) space; the general ALF (with faster than quadratic curvature decay) case then follows from essentially the same argument.
-TN$_k$ is hyperk\"ahler with a triholomorphic isometric circle action, which has $k$ fixed points, $\{\nu_1,\ldots,\nu_k\}$.
+As proved in \cite{Minerbe10,ChenChen} ALF spaces whose Riemann curvature decays faster than quadratically are asymptotic to the multi-Taub-NUT metric described below.
+In this paper, we therefore focus our attention on the case of the manifold $M$ a $k$-centered Taub-NUT~(TN$_k$) space \cite{TNUT,Newman:1963yy,HAWKING197781,Gibbons:1979zt}; the general ALF (with faster than quadratic Riemann curvature decay) case then follows from essentially the same argument.
+TN$_k$ is a hyperk\"ahler four-manifold with a triholomorphic isometric circle action, which has $k$ fixed points, $\{\nu_1,\ldots,\nu_k\}$.
 The quotient of TN$_k$ by this circle action is $\IR^3$, and the quotient map $\pi_k: \mathrm{TN}_k\to \IR^3$ defines a principal circle fibration in the complement of the fixed points: